 If bonds payable or notes payable decrease in value:

-It means the company is paying down its debt and cash is flowing out (negative) of the company.
+It means the company is paying down its debt and cash is flowing out of the company (negative).

 The amount of the decrease will be deducted from the cash provided/used by financing activities.